dempe/blog/resources/posts/converting-kindle-notes-to-markdown.md

 published: 1689846378
 ---

-Kindle[^1] has a really cool feature that allows you to send an email to yourself containing all the notes you've taken for a book.
+Kindle[^1] has a really cool feature that allows you to email yourself all the notes you've taken for a book.
 They do this by attaching an HTML file with your notes to the email.

-Now, I store all of my notes in Obsidian, which uses Markdown.
+I store all of my notes in Obsidian, which uses Markdown.
 I thought, "Okay, I'll just use Pandoc to convert the HTML to Markdown.
 No problem!"

 ```bash
 pandoc -w markdown_strict -s -r html my_notes.html -o my_notes.md